 The core services provide the services and resources which enable you to ingest and then access your data.
 They include the following:

 - Management service: this service provides you with access to your datasets.
-The service runs on a single machine EC2 instance that is responsible for the monitoring and management of data load (ingest) tasks.
+The service runs on a single EC2 instance that is responsible for the monitoring and management of data load (ingest) tasks.

 - Dataset administration: this enables you to manage your datasets